gohugoio/hugo/content/en/getting-started/configuration-markup.md

 `pandoc`|[Pandoc]
 `rst`|[reStructuredText]

-To use Asciidoc, Pandoc, or reStructuredText you must install the relevant renderer and update your [security policy].
+To use AsciiDoc, Pandoc, or reStructuredText you must install the relevant renderer and update your [security policy].

 {{% note %}}
 Unless you need a unique capability provided by one of the alternate Markdown handlers, we strongly recommend that you use the default setting.
 Goldmark is fast, well maintained, conforms to the [CommonMark] specification, and is compatible with [GitHub Flavored Markdown] (GFM).